Passage House

 Description

-The architecture manifests a spatial and experiential choreography — the passage from public to secluded, opaque to pellucid, material to ethereal.
-Clad in a serene dove-grey brick, the front of the home comprises a series of layered volumes that enact the passage from the street and driveway up through the courtyard and into the foyer.
-A concrete garden wall acts as a frontispiece to the house, helping to define the entry procession.
-It shields the window of the home office, which sits in the foremost volume, while allowing light to penetrate into the quiet workspace.
-The tall glazing on the second storey suffuses the double-height foyer, stair, and upstairs corridor with light and provides views out to the neighbourhood from the second floor.
+Clad in dove-grey brick, the front of the home is articulated as a series of layered volumes that guide the transition from street to foyer.
+A garden wall behaves as a frontispiece, helping define the entry procession and simultaneously shield the home office from view while letting light penetrate the quiet workspace.
+The tall glazing on the second storey suffuses the double-height foyer, stair, and upstairs corridor with light and provides views out to the neighbourhood without compromising privacy at grade.

 Images: doublespace photography